 Eyeconic is the official online retailer for vision insurance company Vision Service Plan or commonly referred to as VSP.
 Eyeconic was originally a website that was operating exclusively for its VSP members but has since expanded to include anyone that resides within the United States.
 Eyeconic offers most of the most popular brands of contact lenses and offers free expedited shipping on all their orders.
 They also offer a price match guarantee and will price match, authorized retailers, if you happen to find a lower price for up to 30 days after your purchase.
 Eyeconic has a shorter return policy when compared to most other online retailers giving you only 30 days to return your contacts.
 However, if your prescription changes within 6 months of the shipping date you can provide Eyeconic with your updated prescription and they will exchange your contact lens boxes that are unopened with your updated prescription.

 Eyeconic accepts the following insurance plans online: VSP, MetLife, and Cigna Vision.

 Another reputable online retailer that accepts vision insurance benefits online is Contacts Direct.
-Like most online retailers Contacts Direct offers the most popular and are among the first retailers online to get brand new lenses such as the recently released new Acuvue Oasys with Transitions.
-Contacts Direct does price match, but they only specifically price match 1800Contacts, Coastal Contacts, Walmart Contacts, Walgreens and Costco (with a valid membership).
-Standard shipping is free with every order, and returns can be made up to a year from the purchase date as long as the boxes are unopened, undamaged and not defaced in any way.
+Like most online retailers Contacts Direct offers the most popular and is among the first retailers online to get brand new lenses such as the recently released new Acuvue Oasys with Transitions.
+Contacts Direct does price match, but they only specifically price match 1800Contacts, Coastal Contacts, Walmart Contacts, Walgreens, and Costco (with a valid membership).
+Standard shipping is free with every order, and returns can be made up to a year from the purchase date as long as the boxes are unopened, undamaged, and not defaced in any way.